cortes-ciriano-lab/SComatic/README.md

 ```

 ## Step 2: Collecting base count information

-Base count information for each cell type and for every position in the genome is recorded in a base count matrix indexed by cell types and genomic coordinates.
+Base count information for each cell type and for every position if the genome is recorded in a base count matrix indexed by cell types and genomic coordinates.

 The command line to run this step is: